 - offering a potential employee different (and unfair) terms and conditions for the job, compared to other employees

-- having or using a workplace right
+- have a workplace right

-- having a protected attribute.
+- have a protected attribute.

 Example: Adverse action

 Greg’s employer finds out that he reported a workplace issue to the Fair Work Ombudsman because he didn’t think he was getting paid the minimum wage.
 Greg is demoted and has his duties substantially changed because he contacted the Fair Work Ombudsman.
 This is adverse action against Greg because he used his right to ask about his pay.
 It is unlawful.